Data-driven Piecewise Affine Decision Rules for Stochastic Programming with Covariate Information

 \ARTICLEAUTHORS{ \AUTHOR{Yiyang Zhang} \AFF{Department of Industrial Engineering, Tsinghua University, Beijing 100084, China, \EMAIL{zyy21@mails.tsinghua.edu.cn}} \AUTHOR{Junyi Liu} \AFF{Department of Industrial Engineering, Tsinghua University, Beijing 100084, China, \EMAIL{junyiliu@tsinghua.edu.cn}} \AUTHOR{Xiaobo Zhao} \AFF{Department of Industrial Engineering, Tsinghua University, Beijing 100084, China, \EMAIL{xbzhao@tsinghua.edu.cn}} }

 \ABSTRACT{ Focusing on stochastic programming (SP) with covariate information, this paper proposes an empirical risk minimization (ERM) method embedded within a nonconvex piecewise affine decision rule (PADR), which aims to learn the direct mapping from features to optimal decisions.
-We establish the nonasymptotic consistency result of our PADR-based ERM model for unconstrained problems and asymptotic consistency result for constrained ones.
-To solve the nonconvex and nondifferentiable ERM problem, we develop an enhanced stochastic majorization-minimization algorithm and establish the asymptotic convergence to (composite strong) directional stationarity along with complexity analysis.
+We establish the nonasymptotic consistency result of our PADR-based ERM model for unconstrained problems, which illustrates the role of piece number in balancing the trade-off between the approximation and estimation errors.
+To solve the nonconvex and nondifferentiable ERM problem, we develop an enhanced stochastic majorization-minimization (ESMM) algorithm and establish the convergence to (composite strong) directional stationarity along with convergence rate analysis.
 We show that the proposed PADR-based ERM method applies to a broad class of nonconvex SP problems with theoretical consistency guarantees and computational tractability.
-Our numerical study demonstrates the superior performance of PADR-based ERM methods compared to state-of-the-art approaches under various settings, with significantly lower costs, less computation time, and robustness to feature dimensions and nonlinearity of the underlying dependency. }
+Our numerical study demonstrates the effectiveness of PADR-based ERM methods with comparisons to state-of-the-art approaches under various settings, with significantly lower costs, less computation time, and robustness to feature dimensions and nonlinearity of the underlying dependency. }

 \KEYWORDS{stochastic programming, covariate information, decision rule, piecewise affine function, nonconvex and nondifferentiable optimization} \SUBJECTCLASS{programming: nondifferentiable; nonlinear; stochastic}